Biography, as a photographer

 She’s teaching photography in several schools and associations, among them: University of Padua - photography for Creative Art Therapies, Camera Torino, IMP Photojournalism program and International Center of Photography (New York City).

-She’s curating a photography residency program for IDA ETS and LeSerre in Udine with the participation of 48 photographers from Italy and Europe in a three years timeframe.
+She’s curating a photography residency program for IDA and LeSerre in Udine with the participation of 48 photographers from Italy and Europe in a three years timeframe.

 She does not see photography as a self-referential practice, but rather as a field in constant dialogue with other forms of knowledge — including philosophy, theology, history, ethology, psychology, etc.